Alan Stewart Orr: Military service

+Legal career

+After graduating from Oxford, Orr joined the Middle Temple in the City of London to train as a barrister.
+He was called to the English bar in July 1936.

 Orr was a barrister in the chambers of Sir Wintringham Stable at 2, Crown Office Row, which in the 1970s moved premises and became known as Fountain Court Chambers.
 In the late 1940s and early 1950s, he started to build the chambers' reputation for commercial litigation, together with Leslie Scarman QC and Melford Stevenson QC, supported by a notable clerk, Cyril Batchelor.
 He was a member of the General Council of the Bar from 1953 to 1957.
 Well known as a "tax devil", Orr was raised to Queen's Counsel in 1958, and the same year was appointed as Recorder of New Windsor, a part-time judicial role.

 By 1962, he had become head of his chambers.
 In April 1963, he was the Guest of Honour at the annual dinner of the Institute of Chartered Accountants of Scotland.
 In August 1964 he became a deputy chairman of the Oxfordshire Quarter Sessions.

 In 1965 Orr was appointed as a High Court judge, joining the Probate, Divorce, and Admiralty Division, which was unusual, as he had only rarely appeared in it as a counsel.
 On 12 November 1965, he was knighted by Queen Elizabeth II at Buckingham Palace.
 In 1967 he was elected as a Master of the Bench of the Honourable Society of the Middle Temple.

 On 20 April 1971, together with Sir John Stephenson, Orr was appointed a Lord Justice of Appeal.
 On the same day, Sir John Passmore Widgery was created Lord Widgery and became Lord Chief Justice.
 Judge Alfred Hollings QC was appointed to replace Orr in the Probate, Divorce, and Admiralty Division of the High Court, and Orr was also named as a member of the Privy Council of the United Kingdom.

 Orr retired as a Lord Justice in 1980, shortly after a less senior man, Geoffrey Lane, had been chosen by the Lord Chancellor, Lord Hailsham, to succeed Widgery as Lord Chief Justice.